robin576/robin576/README.md

-👋 Hi, there I'm Robin Kushwaha!
-About Me I'm a passionate SDET/QA Engineer specializing in test automation with tools like Cypress and Selenium, and a solid foundation in JavaScript and Java.
-My focus is on ensuring quality through robust test suites and best practices in software testing.
-🔧 Technologies & Tools Languages: JavaScript, Java, Python Testing Tools: Cypress, Selenium, Mocha, Chai Frameworks: Node.js, TestNG, Jmeter Version Control: Git, GitHub IDE: VSCode, IntelliJ IDEA 📈 GitHub Stats

- I'm a passionate SDET/QA Engineer specializing in test automation with tools like Cypress and Selenium, and a solid foundation in JavaScript and Java.
-My focus is on ensuring quality through robust test suites and best practices in software testing.
+Experienced SDET/QA Engineer with a strong focus on test automation and software quality assurance.
+Proficient in automation tools such as Cypress and Selenium, with a solid programming background in JavaScript and Java.
+Skilled in building robust, scalable test suites and applying best practices to ensure high software quality.
+Hands-on experience with frameworks like Node.js and TestNG, as well as testing tools including Mocha, Chai, and JMeter.
+Familiar with version control systems like Git and platforms like GitHub, and comfortable working in development environments such as VSCode and IntelliJ IDEA

 🚀 Featured Projects Inventory Management System: Node.js-based app for inventory operations, demonstrating modular ES6 syntax and JavaScript classes.
 Shopping Cart Testing - TutorialsNinja: Cypress automation project for e-commerce testing, focused on user experience and functionality verification. 🌱 Currently Learning I'm diving deeper into API testing and exploring CI/CD integrations to automate further and streamline testing processes.